AnushaChaluvadi/anusha-Documents/10 Important features of powerpoint that everyone needs to know.md

+# 10 Important features of PowerPoint that everyone needs to know

-# Let’s explore all the advanced feature from each tab
+### Let’s explore all the advanced feature from each tab

 # **Home**